University of Alabama traditions: Rammer Jammer Cheer

 The "Rammer Jammer Cheer" is a traditional cheer.
 The lyrics originate from The Rammer-Jammer, a student magazine in the 1920s, and the yellowhammer, Alabama's state bird.
 The term yellowhammer was originally used to describe Confederate soldiers from Alabama who wore bright yellow cloth on their uniforms; when the soldiers marched into the city of Hopkinsville, Kentucky, supporters of the Confederacy cheered them with the chant "yellowhammer, yellowhammer".
 During and after the American Civil War, the term continued to be used and Alabama became known as the "Yellowhammer State".

-The cadence of the cheer was patterned after the Ole Miss cheer "Hotty Toddy" after then Ole Miss marching band director James Ferguson was appointed director of the Million Dollar Band.
-The cheer was long referred to as "Ole Miss", and today the drum major's signal is still the motioning of one arm in a full circle (an "O").
+The cadence of the cheer is a direct takeaway of the Ole Miss cheer "Hotty Toddy" after then Ole Miss marching band director James Ferguson was appointed director of the Million Dollar Band.
+The cheer is still referred to as "Ole Miss", and today the drum major's signal is still the motioning of one arm in a full circle (an "O").

 The cheer was a pregame ritual until the early 2000s, chanting "We're gonna' beat the hell out of you!", but this was considered unsportsmanlike and banned.
 The university also briefly forbade the Million Dollar Band from playing it after games, because of its taunting nature.
 The move was met with a significant amount of criticism.
 In a vote at Homecoming 2005, the question was posed to students of whether the cheer should be banned.
 Ninety-eight percent of students voted in favor of keeping the cheer.

 Before the university's attempt to remove the cheer, it was played before kickoff and at the end of the game.
 The cheer is now only played in the closing minutes when victory is certain, and is traditionally chanted twice.
 On at least one occasion (during Alabama's victory over Auburn in the 2008 Iron Bowl, Alabama's first in the series since 2001), it was repeated an additional four times to signify the breaking of the 6-game losing streak to Auburn.
 After Alabama's victory over the Florida Gators in the 2009 SEC Championship Game, as well as after Alabama's victory over the Texas Longhorns in the 2010 Citi BCS National Championship Game, the cheer was played nine times.